GE France v. Outokumpu – Recently Argued Before the U.S. Supreme Court

 One thing that appears clear in a case that involves Finnish, French, and American companies that agreed to arbitrate in Germany is that the firms litigating this case need professional legal translation services.
 Professional legal translators and arbitration interpreters can translate from one language to another, but they are well-versed in legal terminology and legal process.
 The kinds of terms of art – such as equitable estoppel – that are crucial to cases like GE France are things that cannot be easily translated by translators who do not know the law.
 Thus, in international matters like GE France a qualified legal translation service is the only way that litigation can be handled properly.

 If you are a multi-national corporation, or you litigate international law cases, then we invite you to contact us at All Language Alliance, Inc., the reliable legal translation service you need to get accurate, professional translations for your arbitration documents.
 We pride ourselves on getting it right the first time, and providing excellent customer service.
-Call us at 303-470-9555 for more information on hiring international arbitration interpreters in Scandinavian, European and Asian languages, including Mandarin arbitration interpreters, Swedish arbitration interpreters, Norwegian arbitration interpreters, Thai arbitration interpreters, French arbitration interpreters, Korean arbitration interpreters, Japanese arbitration interpreters, Cantonese arbitration interpreters, and on obtaining certified translation of legal documents from any language to English.
+Call us at 303-470-9555 for more information on hiring international arbitration interpreters in Scandinavian, European and Asian languages, including Mandarin arbitration interpreters, Swedish arbitration interpreters, Norwegian arbitration interpreters, Thai arbitration interpreters, French arbitration interpreters, Korean arbitration interpreters, Japanese arbitration interpreters, Cantonese arbitration interpreters for international arbitration in London, the UK, Taiwan, Hong Kong, Seoul, Chicago, Atlanta, New York City, and other cities around the globe.
+In addition, our legal interpreters and translators are available for remote arbitration hearings.
+And also inquire about obtaining certified translation of legal documents from any language to English.

 #alllanguagealliance #arbitrationinterpreter #artibtrationtranslator #legaltranslationservices #certfiedtranslation #certifiedlegaltranslation #scandinavianlanguageinterpreter #europeanlanguageinterpreter #asianlanguageinterpreter #arbitrationtranslationservices #arbitrationdocumenttranslation #mandarinarbitrationinterpreter #frencharbitrationinterpreter #koreanarbitrationinterpreter #swedisharbitrationinterpreter #norwegianarbitrationinterpreter #thaiarbitrationinterpreter #cantonesearbitrationinterpreter